finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## Current Sprint
 - Fix freeze if card is already on table when player joins
 - Deal/Draw Hand prompts for gameStartHandCount cards
-- For internet-connected games, add session name and password options
+- For internet-connected game sessions, add session name and password options

 ## Next Sprint
 - More dynamic restart (reset deck, and prompt redeal for each player)